by Dante Alighieri

 Apparently, the soul’s childishness comes from the fact that it is “simple, unaware,” and, most of all, innocent.
 The reason it “savors trivial goods” is that it doesn’t know any better.
 It sees pretty things and is attracted to them, whether or not they’re morally good.

 Another important aspect of the childlike soul is its joy.
 It “laughs in sport” and “turns willingly to things that bring delight.”
 The child’s natural happiness is attributed to its “joyful Maker.”
 The message is that God is essentially one who takes pleasure in His creations and loves delightful things, thus passing on these qualities to man.

-The downside to all this innocence and joy is that the poor soul is just a little dull; it is not quick to learn to distinguish between things that are physically delightful (like a pretty flame or sweetmeats) and things that are morally beneficial (like prayer).
+The downside to all this innocence and joy is that the poor soul is just a little dull; it's not quick to learn to distinguish between things that are physically delightful (like a pretty flame or candy) and things that are morally beneficial (like prayer).
 Being naïve, it must learn to recognize such things.
-That’s why the soul – just like a child – needs a “guide or rein to rule its love,” so that it doesn’t get burnt by the beguiling fire or get a cavity from eating too many sweets.
+That’s why the soul—just like a child—needs a “guide or rein to rule its love,” so that it doesn’t get burnt by the beguiling fire or get a cavity from eating too many sweets.

 All right, now for Dante.
 What does it mean when Dante is associated with child imagery?
-Well, he is a soul – just one that’s still wrapped up in a body.
+Well, he's a soul—just one that’s still wrapped up in a body.
 So there are times when the child imagery refers to Dante’s naïveté; he’s a mere human still learning about the virtuous life.
 Sometimes, though, this imagery takes on a distinctly more negative spin:

 As children, when ashamed, will stand, their eyes

 so did I stand… (Purg.
 XXXI, 64-67)